ayushpadlekar/Pedalcity_Bicycle-Rental-App/README.md

     <img src="Screenshots/Pedalcity Logo.png" alt="Pedalcity_Logo" width="300">
 </div>

 Pedalcity is a bicycle sharing app designed to improve urban mobility.
 It allows people to access bicycle rental services directly from their phones.
-Users can locate bicycle points, choose bicycles from various options like mtb, cargo, geared, electric and Rent rides in real-time seamlessly.
+Users can Locate bicycle points on Map, Choose bicycles from various options like MTB, Cargo, Geared, Electric, etc and Rent rides in real-time seamlessly.
+Users can also manage their Account profile, Add Money in their Wallet and see Transactions.

 <p><b> Download Pedalcity App - Pre-release APK ⬇️</b> </br>
     https://github.com/ayushpadlekar/Pedalcity_Bicycle-Rental-App/releases/tag/v0.0.1-beta </p>